Thursday, 3 November 2011

 We opted for different anchorages on islands we had bypassed on our trip north and also decided to visit the magnificent Dugi Otok national park, which was another highlight on this leg of the journey.
 We anchored at the top of Luka Telascica, surrounded by the strikingly different landscape which is more like a moonscape at times.

 After a couple of days there, we left the island group of Dugi Otok and sailed to a nearby island group around Murter.
 It is amazing how one can go from a totally barren landscape to such lush greenery in the few nautical miles that separate them.
-With a Bora (the notorious north easterly wind which often blows at gale force and more) forecast, we decided to ‘hide’ in the large bay outside Murter town and passed a pleasant week there, catching up again with old friends on KOZA and meeting new Ozzie friends Helve & Rick on TANGAROA.
+With a Bora (the notorious north easterly wind which often blows at gale force and more) forecast, we decided to ‘hide’ in the large bay outside Murter town and passed a pleasant week there, catching up again with old friends on KOZA and meeting new Ozzie friends Helve and Rick on TANGAROA.

 We braved it in strong northerlies all the way down to Rogoznica, on the mainland and then crossed to Vela Luka on the island of Korcula.
 We checked out of Croatia from the picturesque island of Lastovo and, for once, enjoyed a magnificent sail across to Italy.